iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 # NextVersion

+## Update guide

+To aid in the update from iModel.js 2.x, a [codemod tool](https://github.com/iTwin/codemods) using [JSCodeshift](https://github.com/facebook/jscodeshift) has been released which should serve as a starting point for updating your project to iTwin.js 3.0.
+Please see the included [readme.md](https://github.com/iTwin/codemods#readme) for instructions on running the tool against your project.

 ## Updated minimum requirements

 Support for Node 10 has been dropped.
 The new minimum Node version is 12.22.0.
 The recommended version is the latest LTS version of Node.
 Please visit our [Supported Platforms](../learning/supportedplatforms) documentation for a full breakdown of compatibility.